srujank0512/TOC_Assignment_WorkflowApprovalEngine/README.md

 - **Input symbol / action** = reviewer or system action
 - **Transition** = legal movement from one state to another
 - **Accepting / terminal state** = final decision state

-This makes the project both practical and strongly connected to Theory of Computation.